DIYbiosphere/sphere/docs/about/CODE_OF_CONDUCT.md

 ---
 layout: docs
 title: Code of Conduct
+crumb: about
 permalink: /docs/about/coc/
 summary: Common understanding of what constitutes a welcoming and enriching working environment
 ---

 This Code of Conduct (CoC)\* applies to project spaces and public spaces when an individual is representing the project or its community, online and offline.

-As as part of keeping to [Our Values][values], we are committed to having a welcoming environment for all people to contribute, and we pledge to value them as human beings and foster an atmosphere of kindness, cooperation, and understanding.
+As part of keeping to [Our Values], we are committed to having a welcoming environment for all people to contribute, and we pledge to value them as human beings and foster an atmosphere of kindness, cooperation, and understanding.
 We want to sustain a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion or sexual identity and orientation.

 Unacceptable behavior includes, but is not limited to: